A Living Web of Many Stakeholders

 With this website, we, the Purpose Foundation, are attempting to make this ecosystem visible.
 Because we can look at steward ownership from a variety of angles, each bringing in their unique perspective to make the topic flourish.
 And because we do believe that the whole is greater than the sum of its parts.

 This also goes for ourselves.
 That’s why we are part of the Purpose Group, where we weave together in-depth practical expertise and visionary ideas to create our open-content materials.
-Find out more about our different entities here.
+Find out more about our different activities here.

 Six groups with one shared direction